 - Vitamin E Oil

-To decide what emulsifier is right for you, it may require some personal research.
+Deciding which emulsifier is right for you is going to take some personal research.
 There are many emulsifiers available on the market and their ingredients will vary.
-You will have to make the determination if a certain product is the right choice for you and your family.
-Additionally, there is not an indisputable ratio for how much of a certain emulsifier to use.
-As Certified Aromatherapists, we are not formally taught formulation chemistry.
-You may have to reach out to a professional formulator for specific inquiries.
-However, commercial emulsifiers often include instructions on what “phase” to add to and at what ratio.
+You’ll have to decide if an ingredient is the right choice for you and your family.
+Additionally, there is not an indisputable ratio for how much of an emulsifier to use.
+But we hope this post is enough to get you started on your formulating journey.